 Geoffrey Jackson Scott, Co-Founder, Creative Director (pictured, second from L)

-Geoffrey is a creative executive widely recognized for his deep commitment to nurturing artists in the creation of boundary-breaking new work and his innovative approach to audience development.
-He is Creative Director and Co-Founder of Peoplmovr, a creative studio known for shaping artist-led, socially engaged, people-centered projects across various media and platforms.
-He has held senior leadership roles including Director of Public Engagement at the Museum of the Moving Image, Director of New Play Development and Dramaturgy at Victory Gardens Theater, and Literary Associate at New York Theatre Workshop, where he spent eight seasons advancing new work initiatives and leading the emerging artist development program.
-He currently serves as Vice Chair on the Board of Trustees of the Artist Communities Alliance.
+He is the Creative Director and Co-Founder of Peoplmovr, a creative studio shaping culture through story, strategy, and involvement.
+He has held senior leadership roles including Director of Public Engagement at the Museum of the Moving Image, Director of New Play Development and Dramaturgy at Victory Gardens Theater, and Literary Associate at New York Theatre Workshop, where he led new work initiatives and the emerging artist development program across eight seasons.
+He currently serves as Vice Chair of the Board of Trustees for Artist Communities Alliance.

 He consults for the Pew Center for Arts & Heritage and regularly speaks on equity-centered public engagement, creative development, and cultural strategy.